 My speculation is that a lot of people visit Israel once every few years, and when they come they’re hoping to go back home with a nice new tallis or tzitzis in their suitcase.
 Or maybe a brother or friend or cousin asked them to bring back a tallit.
 In many cases the selection at their local Judaica shop is too limited to provide them the tallis they want, or they are looking for special options that are not easy to find.

-After many years of working in the tallit and tzitzit business, I am closely familiar with the best tallit stores in Jerusalem.
+If despite the above you still feel you really want to shop in Jerusalem, keep reading.
+After many years of working in the tallit and tzitzit business, I’m closely familiar with the best tallit stores in Jerusalem.
 The following is a partial list.

 The best tallit and tzitzit stores in Jerusalem are located in Geula and Mea She’arim.
 This is the frum shopping district along Rechov Malchei Yisrael, which is over the hill (i.e. up Rechov Strauss, past Bikur Cholim Hospital and down to Kikar Shabbat), running parallel to Rechov Yaffo about five blocks to the north.

 Talit Center has two shops along Malchei Yisrael.
 They sell both Mishkan Hatchelet and Talitania.
 They usually have tzitzit tie-ers in the back room if you have a special tzitzit request.
+(Expect to wait anywhere from one hour to one day.)
 They tie Ashkenazi, Sephardic and Chabad.
 They’re prices are good, but their English is not!

 Their rivals are Shamaya, which has a shop right next door and another one around the corner.
 Sometimes their prices are very attractive.
 I have almost never worked with them, so I don’t know much else about them.